Introduction

 Providing Answers

 To ensure that students are on the right path with their code, we need to provide them with our code that is verified to be correct.
 Although we should not tell students to replace their code with ours at every step, if a student is lost, they should be able to refer to our code to get back on track.
-Also, on our end editing the tutorials, we want to easily run the code in the Console or render it.
+Also, when we are editing the tutorials, we want to easily run the code in the Console or render it.
 With this goal in mind, we will add R chunks to provide our code to students.

 ### Exercise 6